My Fussy Eater | Easy Kids Recipes

 Pick Plates

 Raspberry Jam Puff Pastry Straws!
-A delicious sweet treat that the kids will love and are so easy to make!
+Delicious sweet treats that the kids will love and are so easy to make!

 Raspberry Jam Straws

-You only need three ingredients – puff pastry, jam (I used raspberry but use whatever is your favourite) and some brown sugar.
+Secondly, you only need three ingredients – a puff pastry sheet, jam and some brown sugar.

 And no….
-I don’t make my own pastry as I genuinely just don’t have time for that!
-Shop bought pastry is perfect so why mess with that?!
+I don’t make my own puff pastry as I genuinely just don’t have time for that!
+Shop bought sheets of puff pastry are perfect so why mess with that?!

 Raspberry Jam Straws closeup